clarino/corona/README.md

 # corona
-Analysis of corona compounds from the Norwegian Newspaper Corpus.
+Analysis of corona compounds from the Norwegian Newspaper Corpus by Koenraad De Smedt, University of Bergen.

 All files contain items occurring as the second part of compounds starting with *corona* or *korona*.